jonathan-odonnell/milestone-project-3/testing.md

 ## Delete Review page

 1. Verify that if there is no next search perameter in the delete review page's URL, the user is returned to the 400 page.
     - Outcome: Pass

+2. Verify that users who are not signed in cannot access the delete review page by manually typing in it's URL and are returned to the sign in page.
+    - Outcome: Pass

+3. Verify that any user who is not the review's author cannot access the review's delete review page by manually typing in it's URL and are returned to the 403 page.
+    - Outcome: Pass

 ## Reviews, Phones, Tablets, Laptops and Accessories Pages